 #1 – Wall Plank With Knee Drive and Leg Back

-Go against the wall.
-Arms are straight up against the wall.
-Head, shoulders, hips and legs are in a straight line, activating the core.
-Drive the knee up and then bring the leg back.
+Stand against the wall with your arms straight up against the wall.
+Have your head, shoulders, hips and legs are in a straight line, activating the core.
+Drive your knee up and then bring the leg back.

 Wall Plank With Knee Drive and Leg Back